vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 GUI events via the main mailbox and you will need to create additional mailboxes in order to keep them separate from your other activities.

-* Prioritizing messages by using an ordered selection list of mailboxes with the higher priority messages going to the earlier entries in that selection list.
+* Prioritising messages by using an ordered selection list of mailboxes with the higher priority messages going to the earlier entries in that selection list.